 Maybe one day I’ll attend a Yule Log Ceremony where there is snow on the ground.

 In looking back at previous years of attending Yule Log, I don’t think I realized the weight of the symbolism of being able to metaphysically cast your cares into a fire, but this year, I did.
 I’m not saying that all my burdens have been miraculously burned away in the fire’s flames.
 But I think there is something in bringing a community together to lift its burdens up in a joy-filled celebration.
-When my friend threw her holly in the fire after me, I could at least find peace in knowing that we both have experienced a tough 2016.
-For a moment, we could start to let go of our stressors and begin to renew our strength for the coming year.
+When my friend threw her holly in the fire after me, I realized how much we were able to help and support each other in 2016 and would continue to do so in 2017.
+And throwing our holly in the flames helped us both begin to renew our strength for the coming year.

 As the phoenix is reborn out of the flames, we can be, too.
-I imagine 2017 will have its share of challenges, although hopefully not as many as 2016.
+I imagine 2017 will have its share of challenges, as every year does.
 Yet, the tradition of Yule Log will continue, no matter where I find myself next year.
 And therein lies the beauty of traditions – they keep occurring – no matter what has happened before or what happens afterwards.